 The program is appropriate for students with a baccalaureate degree in biological sciences, chemistry, or engineering or other baccalaureate degrees that include sufficient credits from relevant courses in the life sciences.
 Applicants must have a minimum junior/senior grade point average of 3.00 (on a 4.00 scale).
-Graduate Record Examinations (GRE) scores are required with a combined total of at least 1700 points for the verbal, quantitative, and analytical tests.
-Typically, students are admitted as part of a cohort to commence studies in the fall.
+Graduate Record Examinations (GRE) scores are required for verbal, quantitative, and analytical writing.
+Typically, students are admitted as part of a cohort to commence studies in the Fall.
 The best-qualified applicants will be accepted up to the number of spaces available for new students.

 Total credits required: 125

 The recommended academic plan for completion of the requirements in B.S.
 Biotechnology can be found in this link: http://bmb.psu.edu/undergraduate/form-center/academic-plans

 Total credits required: 30 (18 of which must be from 500-level or higher courses)

 Students must apply to the program via the Graduate School application for admission, and must meet all the admission requirements of the Graduate School and the Biotechnology graduate program for the Master of Biotechnology degree, listed above.
 Students shall be admitted to an IUG program no earlier thatn the beginning of the third semester of undergraduate study at Penn State (regardless of transfer or AP credits accumulated prior to enrollment) and no later than the end of the second week of the semester preceding the semester of expected conferral of the undergraduate degree, as specified in the proposed IUG plan of study.